gchq/stroom-content/source/squidplus-proxy/clientArtefacts/README.md

 ```
 which results in standard squid logs being collected in /var/log/squid/access.log.

 To gain better information from the Squid proxy we use the so-called SquidPlus log format which gathers more information about a proxy transaction.
 We also save the resultant SquidPlus format logs in a different directory to deconflict any pre-configuration log rotation mechanisms.
+Further, by default, Squid does not log query terms on URLs.
+Should you require the terms, you should turn off the `strip_query_terms` option.
 So the configuration changes need to be
   - Create the SquidPlus log directory and also a squidplus log queuing directory.
 Note these directories are preset in the `squid_stroom_feeder.sh` script so if you change them, change the script (see **STROOM_LOG_QUEUED** and **STROOM_LOG_SOURCE** variables).
 Ensure the directories are writable by the appropriate user (typically squid:squid)

 ```bash